 But little is known about the critical factors that contribute to the success of these initiatives, and even less is known about their cost effectiveness, or the extent to which these initiatives can be replicated more widely to achieve a significant impact on the experiences that people have at the end of life.

 Hospice UK has been commissioned by NHS England to lead a new project to examine this in more detail.
-The HOLISTIC (Hospice Led Innovation Study To Improve Care) project, which will run until November 2017, will involve careful analysis of a number of hospice-led initiatives around England that appear to be having a positive impact on where people are cared for as well as where they die.
+The HOLISTIC (Hospice Led Innovation Study To Improve Care) project will involve careful analysis of a number of hospice-led initiatives around England that appear to be having a positive impact on where people are cared for as well as where they die.

 Contact the team